Extension Logo

 • They produce a high-pitched sound during the day that resembles a power line hum.

-• Only the males produce this sound in order to attract females.
+• Only the males produce this sound to attract females.

 • They hum by vibrating a membrane in an internal air chamber.